 Once your status ends, you should make arrangements to depart the U.S. as soon as possible.
 People who stay in the U.S. beyond the expiration date of their I-94 risk being barred from re-entering the country for a period of 3 or 10 years, depending on the length of the overstay.

-Effective 1/17/2017, internationals in H-1B, TN and E-3 status are eligible for a discretionary grace period of up to 60 days in cases where their employment is terminated before the expiration date of their employment authorization.
-Note that the grace period cannot exceed the approved period of employment authorization.
-For example, if you have an H-1B approval notice that is valid until 12/31/2017, but your department ends your appointment effective 9/1/17, your grace period would end no later than 10/30/17 (i.e. 60 days past 9/1).
-However, if your employment were ended on 12/1/17, your grace period would end on 12/31/17 as that is the expiration date of your employment authorization.
+Individuals in H-1B, TN and E-3 status are eligible for a discretionary grace period of up to 60 days in cases where their employment is terminated before the expiration date of their employment authorization.
+Note that the 60-day grace period cannot exceed the approved period of employment authorization.
+For example, if you have an H-1B approval notice that is valid until 12/31/25, but your department ends your appointment effective 9/1/25, your grace period would end no later than 10/30/25 (i.e. 60 days past 9/1).
+However, if your employment were ended on 12/1/25, your grace period would end on 12/31/25 as that is the expiration date of your employment authorization.
 This grace period is intended to accommodate the process of changing positions/employers.
 Note that this 60-day grace period is not formally guaranteed.

-As a result of the automated I-94 process, foreign nationals receive a stamp in their passports indicating their status and the expiration date of that status.
+Foreign natrionals may receive an ink stamp in their passports indicating their status and the expiration date of that status.
 They will also receive a digital I-94 record that can be accessed through www.cbp.gov/i94.
 If there is a discrepancy between the stamp in the passport and the online I-94 record, the online I-94 record prevails.
+However, note that if an individual receives a new I-94 that is attached to an I-797 approval notice (i.e. as the result of an in-country petition or application), the online I-94 system is not updated to reflect this.
+In this instance, the paper I-94 attached to the I-797 supersedes the online I-94 record.

 You should also print this I-94 confirmation page, as you may be asked for it when applying for certain benefits in the U.S. such as a driver’s license, social security number and extensions of one’s immigration status.